life-itself/second-renaissance/content/tbd/sprouts.md

 "Inspired by [Schumacher College](https://www.schumachercollege.org.uk/), we offer a range of courses for personal and professional development in a transforming world.
 The courses are centered around a Trinity we deem essential for our time: **Soil**, **Soul**, **Society**."

-{What change do they want to make in the world?
-How do they seem to understand the process of change?
-How are they taking PARADIGMATIC and WHOLE-SYSTEMS/INTEGRATED approaches to change?}
-{e.g.: key questions that guide their work or that their work explores; transformational practices and frameworks they draw on}

 # Key Educational Resources

 - To learn more about the ideas and principles that inspire Sprouts, see books by Satish Kumar, co-founder of Schumacher College, for